PoCInnovation/Pool2022/Software/day05/React/README.md

 ## Step 2 - Your first routes

-Now that you have your Home page, it's time to have Register and Login pages with the following urls : `/register` and `/login`.
+Now that you have your Home page, it's time to have Register and Login pages with the following urls: `/register` and `/login`.

 **Requirements :**
 - The Home page must contain :